What is the Financial Consolidation Process in Accounting?

 A well-defined financial consolidation process involves several complexities and accounting principles.

-• Collecting trial balance data (e.g., assets, liabilities, equity, revenue, and expense accounts) from multiple general ledger systems and mapping it to a centralized chart of accounts.
+• Collect and map financial data: Gather trial balance data (e.g., assets, liabilities, equity, revenue, and expenses) from various general ledger systems and align it with a centralized chart of accounts.

-• Consolidating the data following specific financial accounting consolidation rules and guidelines such as U.S. GAAP or International Financial Reporting Standards (IFRS).
+• such as U.S. GAAP or International Financial Reporting Standards (IFRS).

 Financial reports generated from preparing consolidated financial statements include the income statement, balance sheet, and statement of cash flows.
 More on these documents later.